andresramirezzz/LanguageHUB/README.md

 ### Create Folder

 The first step you need to follow is to create a folder in your computer in a place you will remember.
-This is very important, as you will need to save ['LanguageHUB_icon.png'](LanguageHUB_icon.png), ['requirements.txt'](requirements.txt) & ['LanguageHUB.py'](/LanguageHUB) in the same folder / environment, please download the files but don't save them in the folder yet.
-It is recommended to create a folder on the desktop of your computer for easy access
+This is very important, as you will need to save ['LanguageHUB_icon.png'](LanguageHUB_icon.png), ['requirements.txt'](requirements.txt) & ['LanguageHUB'](/LanguageHUB) in the same folder / environment later.
+Remember to download the code for your corresponding software; either Windows&Linux or MacOS, if not, the display of the GUI can be changed.

+It is recommended to create a folder on the desktop of your computer for easy access.

 Files >> Desktop >> 'Right Click' >> New Folder >> type: 'LanguageHUB'

+Please, do not save the files yet.
+Wait until its respective step.
+Thank you!

 ### Create PyCharm Environment